List of Marvel Comics characters: D: Dar-Benn

-Dar-Benn is a character appearing in American comic books published by Marvel Comics.
-The character, created by Ron Marz and Ron Lim, first appeared in Silver Surfer vol. 3 #53 (June 1991).

-Dar-Benn was a male Kree General who used a robot of the Silver Surfer to execute Clumsy Foulup and General Dwi-Zann during The Infinity Gauntlet storyline.
+Dar-Benn is a Kree general who used a robot of the Silver Surfer to execute Clumsy Foulup and General Dwi-Zann during The Infinity Gauntlet storyline.
 He was killed by Deathbird during the Kree-Shi'ar war.

 Dar-Benn in other media

-A female version of Dar-Benn appears in The Marvels (2023), portrayed by Zawe Ashton.
-This version is a warrior revolutionary who wields an Accuser's hammer and Quantum Band, and has a grudge against Carol Danvers for plunging the Kree homeworld Hala into a devastating civil war.
+Dar-Benn appears in The Marvels, portrayed by Zawe Ashton.
+This version is a female Kree revolutionary who wields an Accuser's hammer and Quantum Band, and has a grudge against Carol Danvers for plunging the Kree homeworld Hala into a devastating civil war.

 Randall Darby

-Paralyzer (Randall Darby), also known as the second Shocker, is a character appearing in American comic books published by Marvel Comics.
+Randall Darby, also known as Paralyzer and Shocker, is a character appearing in American comic books published by Marvel Comics.
+Shocker was created by Jack Kirby and first appeared in Captain America Annual #4 (1977).

-Publication history

-Shocker II, created by Jack Kirby, first appeared in Captain America Annual #4 (1977).
-The character subsequently appears in The Defenders #7880 (Dec 1979 – Feb 1980), 83 (May 1980), 87 (Sep 1980), 125126 (NovDec 1983), and 128–130 (FebApr 1984).
-The character appears as Paralyzer in Captain America #343 (Jul 1988), 346 (Oct 1988), 368 (Mar 1990), 394 (Nov 1991), Midnight Sons Unlimited #3 (Oct 1993), and Captain America #426 (Apr 1994).
-The character returns to his Shocker identity, appearing in The New Warriors vol. 2 #6 (Mar 2000), X-Men #132 (Nov 2002), The Uncanny X-Men #442–443 (June 2004), Excalibur vol. 3 #2 (Aug 2004), and The New Avengers #16–19 (Apr–Jul 2006).

-Shocker II appears as part of the "Mutant Force" entry in the Official Handbook of the Marvel Universe Deluxe Edition #9.